Biology

 Biology Immersion trip

 For the non-major, we offer a number of opportunities to study biology and to gain experience with the process of scientific inquiry.
 For the student looking for a laboratory course for distribution, BIO-101 Human Biology introduces the basic concepts of biology by examining the biology of humans.
-This course can also be used as an entry point for additional work in biology since it is a prerequisite for several courses in the department.
 BIO-102 Plants & Human Affairs, BIO-103 Environmental ScienceBIO-151 Intro to Evolution, and irregularly offered special topics courses at the 100 level (BIO-177 Special Topics (without Lab) or BIO-178 Special Topics (with Lab) are also appropriate for non-majors.

 Student Learning Goals